sculptor/sculptor/README.md

 * `sculptor-generator`

-  The implementation of the code generator.
+  The aggregator project holding the implementation of the code generator.

 * `sculptor-maven`